andysmart/AJS-iTunes-API/README.md

 AJS iTunesAPI
 =============

-Cocoa / Objective-C wrapper for the iTunes Search API.
-AJSiTunesAPI is a simple, asynchronous API controller and object for searching the iTunes Search API on either Mac OSX or iOS projects.
+AJSiTunesAPI is a simple, asynchronous Cocoa API controller and object for searching the iTunes Search API on either Mac OSX or iOS projects.

 This library is a work-in-progress, but current features should work as expected.
 Support for iTunes lookups from artist ID is omitted, and planned.